 One example of this was the leveraging the Zivid Two’s full RGB color capability to enable much better part differentiation and detection.
 Another was using Zivid Two because of its short baseline and true robot-mounted design to mount the ‘eye’ on the robot itself thus allowing the robot to see into any space or area, from any angle that was best suited.

 Used in the largest automotive company, the full implementation took two months, from proof-of-concept (PoC) to full working robot cell.
-The integration of the 3D camera to the CMES software took less than a week.
+The integration of the robot vision camera to the CMES software took less than a week.
 CMES’ EQUAL AI predictive software allows customers to perform all necessary tasks from 3D object matching, 3D vision integration, robot calibration, object recognition.
 With EQUAL they can run and compare different solutions before committing to building a prototype.
 This reduces risk and development times significantly and means there is a much better chance for the solution to fit exactly to the customer’s needs.

-The final result met the application requirements for the automated vehicle assembly with faster cycle time with the lowest possible error rate.
+The final result met the application requirements for the automated assembly with faster cycle time with the lowest possible error rate.
 As the robot cell solution is designed to be adaptive and flexible, customers can use the robot cell for various inspection tasks in different product lines.

 CMES is a creative 3D AI robot vision company that serves the manufacturing and logistics market in Korea.
 From its founding in 2014 CMES has seen rapid growth and expansion and is now a leader in in its field.
-With there solution offerings including the EQUAL deep learning software they are supporting customers in robotic assembly, bin-picking, and palletizing applications.
+With there solution offerings including the EQUAL deep learning software they are supporting customers in automated assembly, bin-picking, and palletizing applications.
 Their customers span logistics, steel production, electronics assembly, and food production.

 Robotics is based in Los Angeles.
 Their goal is to improve the quality of life by leveraging robotics and AI to assist humans in tedious and ergonomically challenging tasks.
 Graymatter makes AI-Brains for robots to make them smart, easy to use, and rapidly deployable for complex operations.
 They are creating smart robotic assistants that are well-suited for complex operations in high-mix manufacturing and service applications.